sitepins/sitepins/README.md

 ## Why Sitepins

 Static sites are fast, secure, and cheap to host.
-But but managing their content is a pain for non-technical people.
+But managing their content is a pain for non-technical people.

 Nobody on your marketing team should need Git, Markdown, or a code editor to fix a heading or swap an image.
 Neither should the client you shipped a site to last year.
 So they message you instead.
 You become the bottleneck for every small change, on every site you touch.